AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

     Create your matrix in MATLAB and save it using PETSc's binary write function.
 We have provided A_GL in both binary and .mat formats which you can test.
     ```matlab
-    PetscBinaryWrite('/path/to/your/matrix/A', A_GL, 'complex', true, 'indices', 'int64');
+    PetscBinaryWrite('/path/to/your/matrix/A_GL', A, 'complex', true, 'indices', 'int64');
     ```
-    Note that `A` is an example name for the binary saved file. `A_GL` is the variable in MATLAB.
+    Note that `A_GL` is an example name for the binary saved file. `A` is the variable in MATLAB.
 Depending on the PETSc architecture that you have compiled, `'complex', true` and `'indices', 'int64'` can be different.
 Please refer to `PetscBinaryWrite` function for more information.

 3. **Load Data in PETSc:**